Cruz / M / 10-12 yrs / 25 lbs / Street Mix

 Cruz’s favorite past times consist of being loved by those he trusts, roaming the yard, laying in the sun and just relaxing on his dog bed.
 He loves to have his ears rubbed as well as under his chin/neck.

-Cruz does not know many basic commands, will come when called and walks well on a leash, but we think he would do best in a quieter suburban or country neighborhood.
-He is crate trained and may or may not be house trained.
-He has been living mostly in an outdoor run in his foster’s home.
-His new family must be willing to help Cruz work through any potty training issues.
+Cruz does not know many basic commands, but will come when called and walks well on a leash, but we think he would do best in a quieter suburban or country neighborhood.
+He is crate trained and house trained.

 Your message has been sent to Fetch & Releash.